 Black Cat TP Craft

 I had pink foam stickers for my little guy to stick on, but construction paper would also work.
-I cut 6 strips of white paper for him to glue on as whiskers.
-I painted the mouth on this one.
+The ears are triangle shaped with the two slanted sides colored with a black stripe along the edge.

 Toilet Paper Tube Mummy

-Check out my other blog to see how we made this one!
+Check out our other blog, Fun Handprint Art, to see how we made this cute tp tube bat craftf!

 This one turned out so stinkin’ cute!
 After the green paint dried, I drew a hairline and my little guy painted that area with black paint.
-He is almost 4, of course you could skip drawing a line for older kids.
-He glued on a gray bead on each side of the head.
-I drew on the nose, mouth, & a little stitch scar.
+Of course you could skip drawing a line for older kids.
+He glued on a gray bead on each side of the head (or do by the bottom neck area).
+To finish your cardboard Frankenstein, use a black marker to draw on the nose, mouth, and scar.

 TP Tube Ghost Craft

-My son used his fingerprints for the eyes and thumbprints for the mouth.
-I am impressed with the great job he did- I was expecting smears!
-I cut little triangles from the bottom.
+This Halloween character craft is super easy!
+When the white paint dried, my little guy used his fingerprints to create the eyes and a thumbprint to make the mouth.
+I am impressed with the great job he did, I was expecting smears!

 Paper Towel Tube Scarecrow